A Different Way to Raise Your Kids

 John Rosemond's life purpose became clear, and he began his mission of freeing other parents from the psycho-babble trap, so they too could get back to the real business of raising kids.

-Like Rosemond, I grew up at a time when parents were not best buddies with their children, and it was refreshing to hear someone call it for what it was—short sightedness.
-Just by referring to yourself as buddy to your child, you put your child at the same level as yourself.
+Like Rosemond, I grew up at a time before parents had become best buddies with their children, and it was refreshing to hear someone call it for what it was: short sightedness.
+Common sense dictates that by referring to yourself as "buddy" to your child, you equalize your relationship with your child.

 Children will not respect parents who stand eye-to-eye with them.
 Rosemond says parents must tower over their kids, both figuratively and physically (no bending down to eye level anymore), so children will understand their place.